 12. Get familiar with muting, unfollowing or blocking people on social media

 Your social media accounts are meant to be safe spaces for you.
 If someone comes into your space and brings negative energy or makes you feel rubbish then remove them from that space.
 You don’t owe anyone a reply, follow back or anything like that.
 A great habit to form is to regularly check your social media and remove anyone who doesn’t make you happy.

 13. Spend money mindfully

 A great habit to get into is to check your bank account, keep a budget, and monitor your spending.
-It’s so easy to mindlessly spend money these days but if you take a step back to check on your finances then you may be able to find that you are wasting quite a bit of money that you could save to treat yourself later on or save for a big event.
-One of the ways that you can challenge yourself to be more mindful with your money is to put yourself on a spending ban.
-It might be hard in the moment but it will help you see how you would normally spend money which will help you figure out ways to spend more mindfully.
+It’s so easy to mindlessly spend money these days, but if you take a step back to check on your finances, you may be able to find that you are wasting quite a bit of money that you could save to treat yourself later on or save for a big event.
+One of the ways that you can challenge yourself to be more mindful of your money is to put yourself on a spending ban.
+It might be hard at the moment but it will help you see how you would normally spend money which will help you figure out ways to spend more mindfully.

 14. Meal plan